Everyone once in a while, we will get a support call from a customer about archiving their historical data.

 With the performance and capacity of storage ever increasing and the cost of storage ever declining, these types of question does not come up as often.
 I suspect as time progresses, these questions will come up once in a very long while.

 I typically would recommend companies remove the data that adds little or no value first before attempting to do anything drastic.
-Usually holding those data takes a ton of storage in the Dynamics NAV database.
+Ususally holding those data takes a ton of storage in the Dynamics NAV database.

 There was a company I visited that had 10 GB worth of Change Log entries.
 Worst is that the customer didn’t even know what the change log is…